 - Supplemental AD&D – A base level of Accidental Death & Dismemberment insurance is usually provided by your employer.
 The base amount is usually sufficient that I suggest you ditch any additional amount.

-If this post was extremely overwhelming for you and you’d rather work with a financial planner to help you sort through this process, we’d love to help!
-You can apply to become a client of Gen Y Planning and a member of my team will reach out to you with the next steps.
+If this post was overwhelming for you and you want to work with a financial planner to help you sort through this process, we’d love to help!
+Apply to become a client of Gen Y Planning and a member of my team will reach out to you with the next steps.